Documentation

 bar

-Remove all key-value pairs in the sorted dictionary d.
+Remove all key-value pairs in the sorted dictionary.

 This method may raise exceptions.

-If there exist unexhausted iterators over the items, keys or values of d, raises RuntimeError.
+RuntimeError – if there exist unexhausted iterators over the items, keys or values of the sorted dictionary.

 d = SortedDict()